 Continually ranking in the top five restaurants by Summum, the Peruvian Dining Guide, Malabar Lima delights.
 The 2013 Latin America’s 50 Best Restaurants agrees, ranking it number seven.
 Found in the financial district of San Isidro, Malabar is a short distance from the pre-Incan ruins of Huaca Pucllana.

-Amazon fusion best describes the unique mix of Italian history, fresh Peruvian ingredients and Amazonian produce and cooking techniques present in Malabar cuisine.
-These influences on flavors bring about tastes of homemade tagliatelle with mushrooms, crispy roast squab, seared cuy and Amazonian river snails bathed in a spicy chorizo sauce.
+Amazon fusion best describes the unique mix of Italian history, fresh Peruvian ingredients, and Amazonian produce and cooking techniques present in Malabar cuisine.
+These influences combined with Peruvian flavors help to inspire dishes such as homemade tagliatelle with mushrooms, crispy roast squab, seared cuy, and Amazonian river snails bathed in a spicy chorizo sauce.
 Tiradito of sole proves a standout and the desserts may be the most refreshing in Lima.

 Located in Miraflores, Lima, this moderately priced ($20 to $30 per dish) dining option lies a few blocks from the Pacific Ocean.
-Also, the pre-Incan ruins of Huaca Pucllana which date back to 200-700 A.D. and the Parque del Amor with is kissing sculpture are within proximity.
+Also, the pre-Incan ruins of Huaca Pucllana which date back to 200-700 A.D., and the Parque del Amor with its kissing sculpture are within proximity.

 Chef Acurio (more on his background above) creates a menu that flexes with the changing offerings of the sea.
 But, freshly prepared fish is always in season.
 The offerings also include traditional Limeño cooking with an edge and a cocktail bar with pisco-based drinks such as chocopolitan.